Hello, My name is Atlee Greene, and welcome to Ringside Logic!

 “Evolve with your original intention.”

 Established in April 2011, this blog has taken many forms while focusing on different pop culture genres.
-In February 2021.
-Ringside Logic was born with an exclusive focus on the world of of professional wrestling.
+In February 2021, Ringside Logic was born with an exclusive focus on the world of professional wrestling.

 I’ve been a wrestling fan since the age of seven.
-I’ve also had the privilege of being trained as a professional wrestler and pleasuring of wrestling on shows in the U.S. and abroad.
+I’ve also had the privilege of being trained as a professional wrestler and the pleasure of wrestling on shows in the U.S. and abroad.

 I’ve also produced and promoted independent wrestling events and served as a play-by-play commentator.
 I hope you all enjoy an informed opinion with a logical view of the squared circle.